South East Europe Electricity Roadmap – SEERMAP

-One area is the potential of long term renewable deployment in the target countries.
+One area is the potential of long-term renewable deployment in the target countries.
 The other is infrastructure, with a focus on the necessary transmission network developments.

-Local involvement in the project was significant, with the local think tanks in each countries (Energy Policy Group in Romania), regional policy makers, regulators, representatives of TSOs and researchers.
+Local involvement in the project was significant, with the local think tanks in each country (Energy Policy Group in Romania), regional policy makers, regulators, representatives of TSOs and researchers.
 The modeling assessment was enlarged with the three EU members from the SEE region – Romania, Bulgaria and Greece.